linode/docs/docs/products/databases/managed-databases/guides/manage-access-controls/index.md

 1. Click the **Manage Access Controls** button to open the *Manage Access Controls* panel.

-1. The *Manage Access Controls* panel appears and dispalys a list of allowed IP addresses and ranges.
+1. The *Manage Access Controls* panel appears and displays a list of allowed IP addresses and ranges.
 From here, you can perform the following actions:

     - **Add** a new entry by clicking the **Add an IP** button and enter your desired IP address or range into the new field.
     - **Modify** an existing entry by updating it with the new IP address or range.